JangSeongwon/MURM/README.md

 2/28 Analysis
 *Running with fixed position, focusing on placing with simplified pickup process*
-*Need to More simplify the task...*
+*Need to More simplify the task by picking up straight ahead...*

 + Need to change .csv file format